ecrows/danbooru-faces/README.md

 ![Demonstration Output](https://github.com/ecrows/danbooru-faces/raw/master/bishis3.gif)

-Future work to be done towards adding mirror-padding and stabilization akin to the CelebA-HQ dataset prepared by NVIDIA.
+Future work to be done towards adding mirror-padding and stabilization akin to the CelebA-HQ dataset prepared by NVIDIA in "Progressive Growing of GANs".

 # Requirements:
 * numpy